traefik/traefik/docs/content/routing/providers/rancher.md

 #### Port Lookup

-Traefik is now capable of detecting the port to use, by following the default rancher flow.
+Traefik is capable of detecting the port to use, by following the default rancher flow.
 That means, if you just expose lets say port `:1337` on the rancher ui, traefik will pick up this port and use it.